Gordon H. Sato: Academic career

 Supported by the G.I.
 Bill, Sato received a bachelor's degree in biochemistry at the University of Southern California in 1951 and obtained a Ph.D. in biophysics at the California Institute of Technology in 1955.
 His mentor was future Nobel Prize winner Max Delbrück.
-After post-doctoral training with Gunther Stent at the University of California, Berkeley and Theodore Puck in Genetics at the University of Colorado at Denver and Health Sciences Center, he was a professor of Biochemistry at Brandeis University, Boston, Massachusetts, from 1958-1969.
-He joined the Department of Biology at the University of California, San Diego where he was a professor from 1970 through 1983.
+After post-doctoral training with Gunther Stent at the University of California, Berkeley and Theodore Puck in Genetics at the University of Colorado at Denver and Health Sciences Center, he was a professor of biochemistry at Brandeis University, Boston, Massachusetts, from 1958 to 1969.
+He joined the department of biology at the University of California, San Diego where he was a professor from 1970 through 1983.
 Sato spent summer 1974 through spring 1975 on sabbatical working with Dr. Niels Kaj Jerne at the Basel Institute for Immunology in Basel, Switzerland.

 Sato was recruited as director of The W. Alton Jones Cell Science Center, Lake Placid, New York (1983 to 1992).
 His vision was to build a research university similar to Rockefeller University in the peaceful setting of the Adirondack Mountains of New York.
 Instead of the dependence on the labile support of individual government and private grants, the goal was to fund and endow the institute by proceeds from a for-profit biotechnology venture called Upstate Biotechnology, Inc.(UBI) which he established in the early 1980s.
 The idea was a radical concept for the period in which a non-profit research institute (The W. Alton Jones Cell Science Center) would be supported and endowed from profits of a for-profit entity (UBI) solely owned by the non-profit entity.
 Start-up funds for UBI were solely from loans from tax-deductible gifts to The W. Alton Jones Cell Science Center in order to avoid conflict with private interests with the sole goal of funding the non-profit research goals.